 ● Information Balance

 You need to make your Facebook account filled with all the details about you so that the Facebook algorithm will think of your account as a still breathing one.
 Don’t leave your account dead without any information to support that you are an actual human being with a Facebook account.
 Our algorithm will see the account as a fake backup account because there is always a lack of information on the Facebook detail in the fake accounts.
 This will be a red flag for Facebook.
 As they will have no choice, then put your account inside of a Facebook jail.
 That is why you need to have enough information on the details of your account.
 If something does happen to your account, you will have an easier time getting it back.

 ● Be Careful About the Like & Comment

-Here is what a lot of people do on Facebook, the main reason why people open Facebook every single day is to check up on their friend, and leave a funny comment, GIF as a reply to the post from friends.
+Here is what a lot of people do on Facebook.
+The main reason people open Facebook every day is to check up on their friends and leave a funny comment, GIF as a reply to the post from friends.
 But there is a hidden mechanism that goes on behind the screen to make sure you don’t post any disturbing, obscene gifs or images as a replay to a post.
 This will need no reporting to get your account banned.
-As Facebook algorithm will spot these actions right away and will put your account of Facebook jail.
+As Facebook algorithm will spot these actions right away and will put your account on Facebook jail.

 Conclusion on Facebook Jail Secrets

-Facebook jail is not fun if you have a massive number of followings or friends on your list.
+Facebook jail is not fun if you have a massive number of followers or friends on your list.
 That’s why you need to take appropriate steps to avoid getting caught in the Facebook jail.
-There are plenty of ways you can control the time that you spend on Facebook, so you won’t spend more of your time messing around with the features of posting something weird or copyright materials on there.
+There are plenty of ways you can control your time on Facebook, so you won’t spend more of your time messing around with the features of posting something weird or copyright materials on there.
 These are the reason why Facebook provides more strict laws that the users need to follow to have an account on their platform.